-We found the 23 best Medicare Part D Plans in Nevada for 2024.
+We reviewed the 21 top Medicare Part D Plans in Nevada for 2024.
 Here's what we found:

-- The average drug plan A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share. is $384 per year, but 4 plans have a zero-dollar deductible.
+- The average drug plan deductible is $387 per year, but 3 plans have a zero-dollar deductible.

 - Medicare rated 0% of all plans available in Nevada 4 stars or higher.